About the Centre for Biological Control, CBC

 With a grant from the Swedish government, SLU runs the Centre for Biological Control (CBC), which, with a focus on pest control with living organisms, contributes to a sustainable use of biological resources.
 CBC is a competence driven actor in biological control, both nationally and internationally.

-The centre is virtual with researchers located at different SLU departments in Uppsala.
-CBC is organizationally placed under the Department of Forest Mycology and Plant Pathology at the Faculty of Natural Resources and Agricultural Sciences.
+The centre is virtual with researchers located at different SLU departments in Uppsala and Alnarp.
+CBC is organizationally placed under the Department of Ecology at the Faculty of Natural Resources and Agricultural Sciences.

 Examples of our activites:

 - Research on biological control in collaboration with national and international universities and research institutes

 - Organizing national and international conferences on plant protection and biological control